 The Community College of Allegheny County’s exceptional Nursing program has extended the application deadline for the fall 2021 semester until April 1, 2021.
 Applications received by the original deadline of March 1 will receive priority admission consideration.
 To aid prospective students with the admissions process, Virtual Nursing Admissions workshops will be held on the following dates: February 27 from 11:00 a.m. to 1:00 p.m.; March 11 from 5:30 p.m. to 7:30 p.m.; and March 27 from 11:00 a.m. to 1:00 p.m.

 The Community College of Allegheny County and the University of Pittsburgh African American Alumni Council will jointly host a new webinar series, “Bridging the Digital Divide.”
 The series, which is open to students and the general public, is designed to educate the community and CCAC students on careers in STEM education.
 The first session in the webinar will take place on Thursday, February 25, from 6:00 p.m. to 7:00 p.m.
 Subsequent sessions will be held every other month.

-The Community College of Allegheny County will host Virtual Open Houses Thursday, June 11, from 10:00 a.m. to 12:00 p.m. and Wednesday, June 24, from 4:00 p.m. to 6:00 p.m.
-These events will provide prospective students, their family members and friends with an opportunity to learn more about the CCAC admissions process, academic program options, student engagement opportunities and more.
-Attendees will learn how students can save up to $2,200 per class this summer or up to $63,000 by spending their first two years at CCAC.
+The Community College of Allegheny County will host a Virtual Open House on Wednesday, February 10, from 4:00 p.m. to 6:00 p.m.
+This event will provide prospective students, their family members and friends with an opportunity to learn more about the CCAC enrollment process, academic program options, student engagement opportunities and more.
+At $118 per credit hour (in-county tuition), students can save thousands of dollars at CCAC.
+To estimate the total cost of tuition and fees, visit ccac.edu/payment/tuition-calculator.php.